PBorocz/raindrop-io-py/README.md

 ### Unreleased

+- CHANGED: Cross-referenced the fields available from the Raindrop API with our API; most available but several optional ones skipped for now.
+- CHANGED: (Internal) Remove dependency on ["jashin"](https://github.com/sojin-project/jashin) library by moving to [pydantic](https://docs.pydantic.dev/) for all Raindrop API models.

 ### v0.0.12 - 2023-02-06

-- CHANGED: (Internal), move from README.org to README.md to allow PyPI to display project information correctly.
+- CHANGED: (Internal) Move from README.org to README.md to allow PyPI to display project information correctly.

 ### v0.0.11 - 2023-02-06